open-ch/pyrene/FAQ.md

 1. `npm install @osag/tuktuktwo`.

 ## Shared npm dependencies in Pyrene
 The npm dependencies at the root of the monorepo are for Storybook only.
-Indeed, the npm dependencies for having Storybook related dependencies are shared among the various subprojects.
+Indeed, the npm dependencies related to Storybook are shared among the various subprojects.

 In case a refactoring of the Pyrene architecture happens, it would be better to have a dedicated tool such as Lerna.
 Lerna can handle better npm denpencies across subprojects better than the way it is currently done.